JAForbes/sum-type/contributing.md

 Issues
 ======

-To avoid wasting your time, and misunderstandings - it's a good idea to open an issue before starting any work.
+To avoid misunderstandings - it's a good idea to open an issue before starting any work.

 Feel free to open issues to ask questions / propose changes.